microconfig/microconfig/README.md

 Microconfig is written in Java, but it used only to build you configuration from specific format to plain *.properties (or *.yaml) , so it can be used with systems written in any language.

-Configuration can be built during deploy phase and result plain config files can be copied to filesystem, where your services can access it directly, or you can distribute result files using any config servers (like [Spring cloud config server](https://spring.io/projects/spring-cloud-config))
+Configuration can be built during deploy phase and result plain config files can be copied to filesystem, where your services can access it directly(for instance Spring Boot can read configuration from *.properties), or you can distribute result files using any config servers (like [Spring cloud config server](https://spring.io/projects/spring-cloud-config))